annargrs/ldt/README.rst

        - hyponymy (*feline : cat*);
        - co-hyponymy (*cat : dog*);
        - meronymy (*cat : tail*)
-     * psychological association norms (cat : mouse)
-     * corpus-based statistics (e.g. for *cat : mouse* pair the frequency of *mouse* in the corpus in general and in the context of *cat* in particular);

-* Using the above for large-scale analysis of potential relations between pairs of words
+All of the above can be used for large-scale analysis of potential relations between pairs of words.
+See ldt.experiments.demo file for a toy example of such an analysis.

-* Full setup for experimenting with your favorite word embeddings: loading them, drawing balanced vocab samples, and profiling them for the kinds of information that they encode.

 That last step can help you predict how your model will do on a particular task, and also give some ideas about how it can be improved.
 Check out the